parvej-mosaraf/anonymous-messages/README.md

 3. **Receiving Messages**
    - Share your unique link
    - Others can send anonymous messages
-   - Messages are automatically encrypted
+   - Messages are automatically encrypted and stored in MongoDB

 4. **Viewing Messages**
    - Access your messages through the dashboard